robin7g/pi86/README.md

 I have written a c library that helps with interfacing the 8088 PCB.
 I have also begun to develop a GUI window that emulates CGA/VGA graphics.
 I tested this with a fresh install of Raspberry PI os and it ran just fine.

 ### Prerequisites
-To compile you need build tools, SDL2 and nasm
+To compile you need gcc some build tools, SDL2 and nasm
 ```
 sudo apt-get install gcc build-essential libsdl2-dev
 sudo apt-get install nasm